Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC501-Management-for-CS-Professional/README.md

 ---

-Project Description:
+**Project Description:**
 This repository is a collection of Python programs from CSC501 – Management for the Computer Science Professional at Colorado State University Global - CSU Global.

+**CSC501 - Management for the Computer Science Professional**
+In this course, students will be prepared to analyze organizational issues surrounding programming, networking, and software development and propose the necessary solutions to address business needs.
+Students gain a detailed understanding of how to manage, oversee, plan, and maintain technical personnel and resources.
+Students will also learn how to effectively relay technical information to all stakeholders in an organization.
+Topics include management principles for programmers and development specialists, technical communications, organizational leadership, risk management, project management, and systems maintenance.
+Students will prepare for cross-functional positions in team and industry settings in this course.

+Course Learning Outcomes:
+1. Apply management principles in supervision and oversight of programmers and other professionals.
+2. Develop an organizational strategy and a leadership style.
+3. Construct communication plans to deliver technical information using a variety of modalities.
+4. Evaluate organizational technology needs and requirements.
+5. Analyze existing personnel and systems for improvement and enhancement.
+6. Discuss the value of technology in improving organizational efficiency and workflow.

 ---